litestar-org/litestar/docs/tutorials/todo-app/1-accessing-the-list.rst

 .. figure:: images/get_todo_list.png

-    Visiting http://localhost:8000 again, now does not return an error anymore if the query parameter is omitted
+    Browsing to http://localhost:8000 once more, you will now see it does not return an error if the query parameter is omitted